sluggort/sluggort/README.md

 ## keat/jeremy

-i play exclusively on the 18+ server so i assume everyone i interact with is an adult
+i play exclusively on the 18+ server so i assume everyone i interact with is an adult. as such i am not comfortable with interacting with minors on pony town (please don't lie about being an adult, play the safe server)

 most of my ponies are ocs but i often like to play as characters i feel like people might recognize. if you like my pony i'd love it if you let me know :-)